vaishnaviuh/minipro/README.md

 # minipro
-this is my first pro
+This is my first proJECT.